 9. Start a Mini Baby Care in Your Guest Room

-Other small business ideas which you can do at home include creche services, baby sitting and renting out prams.
+Other small business ideas that you can do at home include creche services, babysitting, and renting out prams.

 10. Become a Forex or Options Trader